 All applications will be assessed to determine eligibility for the grant.
 The City will use multiple sources to determine whether the business is eligible, including the business tax roll number and Federal Business Number.

-The application will allow you to indicate if you do not have a business tax roll number or a Federal Business Number.
+The application allowed you to indicate if you do not have a business tax roll number or a Federal Business Number.
 In this case, the City will be in contact with you to request additional documentation which may include a copy of the organization’s Notice of Assessment.

 Inquiries pertaining to your grant application can be sent to: firstname.lastname@example.org